 Plus500 vs Markets.com – Verdict

 While Plus500 and Markets.com provide a secure trading environment to clients with more than 2,000 assets, Plus500 maintains a significantly less competitive trading environment and lacks value-added services.
 The proprietary trading platform lacks core functionality and ignores automated trading solutions and those who prefer social trading.
 The seven educational articles do not suffice for new traders, and research is missing, increasing the gap in quality.
-76.4% of retail traders at Plus500 operate at a loss.
+82% of retail CFD accounts lose money.
 Markets.com offers clients a dedicated CFD trading platform and one for investors.
 It also maintains the MT4 and MT5 trading platforms, which fully supports automated trading solutions, and deliver fourteen trading tools, which combine for a very competitive trading environment.
 Markets.com also generates high-quality research, sources market news, and the XRay personalized financial live-stream service further sets it apart from Plus500.
 75.6% of retail clients operate their portfolio at a loss at Markets.com.
 With the excellent core trading conditions at Markets.com plus the value-added services, Plus500 is unable to compete.

 Which trading platform is better: Plus500 or Markets.com?

 The proprietary trading platforms at Markets.com remain superior to Plus500, especially once traders consider the fourteen trading tools offered by the former.
 Adding to the benefits at Markets.com is the availability of the MT4/MT5 trading platforms, allowing clients to deploy automated trading solutions and engage in indirect social trading.
 Plus500 does offer a guaranteed stop-loss order for an additional cost, which is presently only provided to French traders at Markets.com.

 How many Forex pairs and CFDs are available to trade?